lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.09 Taking Hugo’s Request ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | See table below    |

 There is a vending machine on the second floor of the Darilsheid Inn that offers capsule toys for 200 Gald.
-Some of the available toys are rare, so if you have a few Gald to spare, you should try your luck!
+Some of the available items are rare, so if you have a few Gald to spare, you should try your luck!
 The following table shows the items that are available and the probability of obtaining them.

 |![](https://img.shields.io/badge/-Item-informational?style=for-the-badge&color=lightgrey)|![](https://img.shields.io/badge/-Probability-informational?style=for-the-badge&color=lightgrey)|
 |----------------|-----------|